Ashwani564/Ashwani564/README.md

 # 💫 About Me:
-🔭 I am a dispassionate computer science student and a C++ lover at Mississippi state university, Starkville.<br>👯 I’m looking to collaborate on projects based in python, Java, C++   <br>🌱 I’m currently learning Javascript and Machine Learning<br>⚡ Fun fact: I like reading books.
+🔭 I am a computer engineering sophomore and a C++ lover at Mississippi state university, Starkville.<br>👯 I’m looking to collaborate on projects based in python, Java, C++   <br>🌱 I’m currently learning Javascript and Machine Learning<br>⚡ Fun fact: I like reading books.

 ## 🌐 Socials: